 Like with all social networks, there are certain rules of etiquette to follow with Pinterest.
 Be nice, be friendly and always remember to credit your sources, i.e. make sure each pin links back to the exact web page where you found it.

 It's also worth noting that there's no room for self-promotion on social media, and that includes Pinterest.
-You can post your own products and content, just don't go overboard.
+You can post your products and content, don't go overboard.
 In the meantime, spread the love and keep your pinboards 'community' based.
-This means you have to be prepared to 'pin' other people's content and promote good karma too.
+It means you have to be prepared to 'pin' other people's content and promote good karma too.

 Create relevant boards

-Now that you're all set up, start creating your own pinboards relevant to your business.
+Now that you're all set up start creating pinboards for your business.
 If you're a graphic designer, you could perhaps create a 'typography' board and share things that inspire you.
 If you're a photographer, you could 'pin' other people's work whom you admire.
 Or if you're a fashion designer, why not share your inspirations?
-There are endless possibilities on how you can use Pinterest – just make sure you avoid being too self-promotional.
+There are endless possibilities on how you can use Pinterest – make sure you avoid being too self-promotional.

 Don't forget keywords and hashtags

 According to recent research by Shareaholic, Pinterest drove more referral traffic than LinkedIn, YouTube and Google+ combined in January 2012.
-That's an amazing stat and one you should consider when adding pins or creating your Pinterest profile.
-Whenever you can, don't forget to add links to your own website, blog or social media accounts.
+That's a fantastic stat and one you should consider when adding pins or creating your Pinterest profile.
+Whenever you can, don't forget to add links to your website, blog or social media accounts.

 Keep it visual

 Let's face it!
-Some things just won't suit Pinterest as it's a very visual entity.
+Some things won't suit Pinterest as it's a very visible entity.
 Only 'pin' things that are visually pleasing and relevant for the medium in question.
-This means that heavy copy or graphs won't work.
+It means that heavy copy or graphs won't work.
 Just use images and ensure they're high quality and link back to the relevant web pages.

 Create Pinterest-friendly content

-Want others to 'pin' things from your own website or blog?
+Want others to 'pin' things from your website or blog?
 Make it Pinterest-friendly by creating more visual content for people to share.
-This means including photos on all blog posts and creating visual alternatives to company news or updates.
+It means including photos on all blog posts and creating visual alternatives to company news or updates.
 Get creative and always have Pinterest in mind.

 Keep things regular to grow

-Once you have a presence on Pinterest, it's important to keep that presence going.
-This means regular 'pinning' and actioning 're-pins', comments and sharing.
-If you don't update your Pinterest boards on a daily basis, you'll only miss out.
+Once you have a presence on Pinterest, it's essential to keep that presence going.
+It means consistent 'pinning' and actioning 're-pins', comments and sharing.
+If you don't update your Pinterest boards daily, you'll only miss out.
 Maintain your boards, get commenting and re-pin things you love.
-Become a strong 'pinner' to gain a bigger following on Pinterest and grow the awareness of your business or brand.
+Become a strong 'pinner' to gain a more significant following on Pinterest and grow the awareness of your business or brand.

 Get commenting and talking